Home Applications IRIS MCP Server Suite

 IRIS_GOVERNANCE (unset) Optional.
 JSON policy that enables/disables individual tool actions per profile.
 Omit to leave every tool enabled (today’s behavior).
 See Multiple Servers & Governance.

 Single-server installs need no changes.
-IRIS_PROFILES and IRIS_GOVERNANCE are both optional and additive.
-With neither set, the suite behaves exactly as it always has — the six IRIS_* variables above are all you need.
+IRIS_PROFILES, IRIS_GOVERNANCE, IRIS_GOVERNANCE_PRESET, IRIS_SQL_MAX_ROWS, and IRIS_SQL_TIMEOUT are all optional and additive.
+With none set, the suite behaves exactly as it always has — the six IRIS_* variables above are all you need.

 3. Configure Your MCP Client